What are the options for a pizza oven?

 Basically, every oven would be built up by the main material of steel to create a sturdy, relatively lightweight, and has decent heat retention.
 The stainless steel is helpful in minimizing heat radiation and makes an oven a bit safer to touch.
 In order to improve insulation, an additional layer of silicone and ceramic is used in the modern upgraded version.
 The result of this is the crunchy pizza peels and excellent food cooked.
 However, you need to be really careful while cooking with the ceramic shell because it is super hot as ceramic is an excellent heat conductor.

 Size and Portability

-- The average weight of ovens is about 30 Ibs or even less for some models.
-Lightweight oven is portable and easier to carry around, put on soft ground, like class, clay, or soil without collapsing.
+The average weight of ovens is about 30 Ibs or even less for some models.
+The lightweight oven is portable and easier to carry around, put on soft ground, like class, clay, or soil without collapsing.

 The model design should be domed and allow for great air ventilation via a chimney or smoke port.
 Without these, your pizza could be too smoky or moist, which is definitely not a good pizza.
 The crust should come out crisp and lightly charred and smoky, not blackened with soot or soggy to the touch.

 The ventilation and heat retention seem to be on the two opposite sides.
 The new models of ovens nowadays have different methods to minimize the sacrificing of this feature while having both of them.

 Before making a decision for choosing the right pizza oven, you need to think of which view to place them.
 You would need a freestanding, tabletop, or stovetop pizza oven.

 Besides that, if you want to move it around for each time cooking (normal meals, parties, …) portable oven is a good choice.